agsamdev/FCC-FrontEndDev-Libraries/Bootstrap/Cat-Photo-App/README.md

 - Grid Layout
 - Row and col
 - Grid class like: col-xs-4
-- Button style with different built in coloring
+- Button style with different built in coloring and full width with `btn-block`